I’m not able to upload the sketch to the ESP32

 Is this app free

-We will add new features to the app in the future, and maybe some of them will only be available to the user who buys credits.
+We will add new features to the app in the future, and maybe some of them will only be available to the users who subscribe to the premium version.
 But the main features needed to have a Wifi Smart Thermostat at home will remain free.